All about birds

 For example, herons and swans have a long neck for dipping their head deep into water.
 Many shorebirds have long legs adapted for standing in water while they “fish.”
 And, a penguin’s body is tapered at both ends for streamlined swimming.
 Soaring birds, like hawks, typically have long, broad wings.

-Eyes, vision: A bird’s two eyes fit very tightly within its sockets, which restricts their ability to move up and down and back and forth as a human’s can do.
+Eyes, vision: A bird’s eyes fit very tightly within its sockets, which restricts their ability to move up and down and back and forth as a human’s can do.
 Consequently, if it wants to look at something, say, to its right, it can’t just shift its eyes that way; it must turn its head.
 The placement of eyes varies, depending on the species.
 For instance, some birds have eyes located more toward the sides, while birds of prey which need binocular vision for judging distance, have eyes situated in front.

-Birds have excellent vision, as you would expect–an eagle, for instance, reportedly can see food on the ground from a mile high!
-Birds have color vision, some into the ultraviolet range.
+Birds have excellent vision, as you would expect—an eagle, for instance, reportedly can see food on the ground from a mile high!
+Birds have color vision, including some in the ultraviolet range.
 Nocturnal birds, such as owls, however, have more limited color vision, because it isn’t needed for hunting in the dark.

-Ears, hearing: The Great-horned Owl and some others have tufts of feathers that give the impression of ears, but birds don’t actually have visible ears.
-Instead, there’s a tube in each side of the head, slightly behind and below the eyes, which leads to internal structures much like that of a human’s.
-These ear holes are hidden behind tiny feathers designed to cut down on wind noise while allowing sound waves to pass through.
-Some diving birds have especially strong feathers to protect their inner ears from water pressure.
+Ears, hearing: Many owls, along with a few other birds, have tufts of feathers on their head that can be raised or lowered at will.
+They give the impression of ears, but birds don’t actually have visible ones.
+Instead, there’s a tube on each side of the head, slightly behind and below the eyes, which leads to internal structures that are much like that of a human.
+These ear openings are covered by tiny feathers called auriculars, designed to protect them and cut down on wind noise while allowing sound waves to pass through.
+The feather coverage may be thick or thin, depending on the species.
+Some diving birds have especially strong ones to protect their inner ears from water pressure.

 Feet: Birds walk on their toes.
 Most have four, with one facing backward and the other three facing forward.
 The spacing of the forward arrangement and their length varies depending on the species.
 Some birds, like chickens, have a fifth toe that has evolved into a spur, which is used for defense.
 Waterfowl have webbed toes.
-This allows them to paddle in water with ease; like using an oar, they spread their toes wide apart for the backstroke and pull them together for the forward stroke.
+This allows them to paddle in the water with ease; like using an oar, they spread their toes wide apart for the backstroke and pull them together for the forward stroke.
 Some birds use their toes as fingers for holding their food.

 Plumage